 Luddites are Everywhere

 Luddites are everywhere.
 Ebook authors Joe Konrath and Barry Eisler write about the desperate and short-sighted efforts of those in the legacy publishing industry.
 Automobile industry Luddites grabbed headlines in 2015 for their successful campaigns to halt test drives and sales of electric cars in Iowa and Michigan.
-Cable companies like Time Warner and Cox act like Luddites in their attempts to keep you from cutting the cord and using only streaming services like Netflix and Hulu Plus.
+Cable companies like Spectrum and Cox act like Luddites in their attempts to keep you from cutting the cord and using only streaming services like Netflix and Hulu.